Vicbeg/Recipe-site-traffic/README.md

 Data set available on kaggle: https://www.kaggle.com/datasets/nourelimane/recipe-site-traffic-2212/data

 Analysis performed using Jupyter Notebook (Python) with description and full report contained in the notebook.
+I also included a PowerPoint presentation summarising this work.

 # Summary